Evaluating Plant Brushing as a Strategy for Height Control in Edible Crop Species

 A potential strategy to control plant growth is to induce some form of mechanical stress on a plant, such as a strong wind or any other physical disturbance.
 Some commercial greenhouse growers create physical stress by periodically brushing plants with soft plastic.
 The brushing creates a physical stress similar to a plant getting blown by the wind.
 In some plants, this triggers the production of a natural hormone called ethylene, which, among other effects, can lead to shorter, more compact plants.

 While there is extensive research in certain crops, like tomatoes (Rideout & Overstreet, 2003), there is little research about the efficacy of plant brushing on leafy greens and herbs.
-During my junior year as a sustainable agriculture and food systems major, I received an Undergraduate Research Award (URA) grant from the Hamel Center for Undergraduate Research to perform an experiment on plant brushing of edible crops grown in the University of New Hampshire (UNH) greenhouse.
+During my junior year as a sustainable agriculture and food systems major, I received an Undergraduate Research Award (URA) grant from the Hamel Center for Undergraduate Research to perform an experiment on plant brushing of edible crops grown in the Macfarlane Research Greenhouse, a facility of the New Hampshire Agricultural Experiment Station.
 This research is important because the ability to control plant growth can allow growers to improve plant quality and to hold crops past their intended sale date, if needed, thereby increasing potential sales and minimizing loss.

 Hydroponics, Potted Herbs, and Seedlings